django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

     {% cms_component "Hero" name=_("My Hero Component") %}

 This tag **declares** the component and assigns it a name (``Hero``).
-This is used internally by django CMS to identify the plguin later.
+This is used internally by django CMS to identify the plugin later.
 The ``name`` parameter is used to display the component in the CMS admin interface.
 Internally the command declares a ``CMSFrontendComponent`` class.
 All named arguments are added to the component's Meta class.